Domitille Collardey

 Domitille Collardey (born 1981) is a French cartoonist and comic book designer.
-She is best known for her founding the Chicou-Chicou comics collective with Aude Picault.
+She is best known for founding the Chicou-Chicou comics collective with Aude Picault.

-She lives in Paris and Brooklyn, NY.
+She lives in Paris and Brooklyn, New York, USA.

-She is a former member of the cartoonist studio, Pizza Island, where she worked alongside cartoonists including Kate Beaton, Lisa Hanawalt, and Meredith Gran.
+She is a former member of the cartoon studio Pizza Island, where she worked alongside cartoonists including Kate Beaton, Lisa Hanawalt, and Meredith Gran.

 Education

 Domitille graduated from les Arts Decoratifs de Paris in 2004.

 Comics

-Domitille founded and participated in the project Chicou-Chicou with Aude Picault, Lisa Mandel, Boulet and Erwann Surcouf for three years.
+Domitille founded and participated in the project Chicou-Chicou with Aude Picault, Lisa Mandel, Boulet (the pen name of Gilles Roussel), and Erwann Surcouf for three years.
 A 485-page compilation of the artists' work was published by French publisher Delcourt in November 2008, in the Lewis Trondheim imprint Shampooing.
-Lewis Trondheim, Ruppert et Mulot and Émile Bravo have made guest appearances in the project Chicou-Chicou.
+Lewis Trondheim, Ruppert et Mulot, and Émile Bravo have made guest appearances in Chicou-Chicou.